Youri Tielemans: Leicester City

+Aston Villa

+On 10 June 2023, Premier League club Aston Villa announced that they had reached an agreement to sign 26-year-old Tielemans on a free transfer, upon the expiry of his Leicester City contract on 1 July.
+He made his debut on 12 August in the season opener, a 5–1 loss at Newcastle United, in which he replaced the injured Leon Bailey at half time.

+On 26 October 2023, Tielemans scored his first goal for Aston Villa in a 4–1 away UEFA Europa Conference League victory over AZ Alkmaar.

+At the end of season awards for the 2024–25 season, Tielemans was voted both Supporters' and Players' Player of the Season for Aston Villa that season.

 International career

 In June 2015, Tielemans was called up to the senior Belgium squad for a UEFA Euro 2016 qualifier against Wales.
-He finally made his senior international debut on 9 November 2016, in a 1–1 friendly away draw to rival Netherlands, replacing Steven Defour in the 82nd minute.
+The 19-year-old finally made his senior international debut on 9 November 2016, in a 1–1 friendly away draw to rival Netherlands, replacing Steven Defour in the 82nd minute.

 Tielemans was included in manager Roberto Martínez's 23-man squad for the 2018 FIFA World Cup in Russia.
 He played four matches in the tournament, including the 2–0 win over England in the third-place match.

 Tielemans scored his first senior goal for Belgium on 21 March 2019, in a UEFA Euro 2020 qualifying match against Russia.
-He was called up for the delayed final tournament in May 2021.
+He was called up for the delayed final tournament in May 2021, and for the 2022 FIFA World Cup in Qatar.
+At the latter tournament, he was substituted at half time for Amadou Onana as the team struggled to a 1–0 win over Canada in their opening match.
+He was a substitute in the two other games of the group stage elimination, in which Onana and then Leander Dendoncker started alongside Axel Witsel.

+On 3 September 2025, Tielemans was appointed as the permanent captain of the Belgian national team by manager Rudi Garcia.